 There could be two reasons behind Spotlight search not working on your iPhone.
 It could either be old hardware or bug-ridden software.
 Sometimes iPhones with older processors struggle to keep up with new iOS releases making your iPhone slower.
 Meanwhile, most of the time, it’s the software causing issues with the search on your iPhone.

-How to fix Spotlight Search not working in iOS 15/14?
+6 Ways to fix Spotlight Search not working on iPhone

 - Restart the iPhone

 - Disable Spotlight Search for iOS apps

 - Update your iPhone

 - Reset your iPhone